-Batman is the model for the modern super–hero without super powers.
-Always cryptic, fueled by his incomparable intellect, and powered by his fabulous toys, he first showed up over 80 years ago in Detective Comics #27 (May, 1939) in a story written by Bill Finger and illustrated by Bob Kane.
-Finger also wrote the second story (in Detective Comics #28).
-Then Gardner Fox took over, writing the next 4 (including this one).
-Finger and Fox collaborated on the 7th story (in Detective Comics #33), then Fox wrote the 8th one alone before moving on to a long, influential, career at DC, co–creating The Sandman, Flash, Hawkman, and the first super–hero team–up with The Justice Society of America (forerunner of The Justice League).
-Literary super–heroes trace back, at least, to Gilgamesh, and then through Achilles, Aeneas, Beowulf, Merlin, and Robin Hood, to shout out a few.
-They divide on 2 lines, some with super powers, some without.
-The modern take on the independent super–hero without super powers began with Rodolphe in Sue’s Mysteries of Paris, followed by such as Monte–Cristo, Sherlock Holmes and Zorro.
-And then there was Batman.
-And since then, no one’s done it better.
+Batman is the model for all modern superheroes without superpowers.
+Fueled by his superior intellect, and powered by his fabulous toys, he first showed up in the May 1939 issue of Detective Comics, in a story written by Bill Finger and illustrated by Bob Kane.
+Finger also wrote the second story.
+When DC saw how popular it was, they called in Gardner Fox, who took over and wrote the next 4 (including this one in August).
+Finger and Fox collaborated on the 7th story (Detective Comics Nov.
+1939), then Fox wrote the 8th one alone before moving on to a long and influential career at DC, co–creating The Sandman, Flash, Hawkman, the first superhero team–up with The Justice Society of America (forerunner of The Justice League), and it was Fox who conceived the Multiverse and introduced it to DC in 1961.